CPPC

 The Board of Directors shall consist of 15 members of the CPPC in good standing.
 There shall be six designated directors, five moving carriers and 1 insurance company will occupy these seats due to their continued commitment to the CPPC

 The remaining nine board seats shall be at-large seats.
 The at-large seats will be elected by the membership at the annual meeting and hold office for three years.
-The terms of the directors will be arranged so that no more that one third of the board will be elected annually.
+The terms of the directors will be arranged so that no more than one third of the board will be elected annually.

 The Board will meet before and after the Spring Workshop and Fall Convention as needed.
 The CPPC will not pick up any of the cost involved in these meetings.

-The Board will at the discretion of the President and Executive Committee, call a summer meeting when needed.
+The Board will, at the discretion of the President and Executive Committee, call a summer meeting when needed.
 If a summer meeting is called, the CPPC will pick up the cost of the travel and room for the attending Board Members when the current budget allows.
 Reimbursement of travel will be the cost of the airfare or mileage (based on current industry allowance), whichever is less.
 In lieu of a Summer Board meeting, if it is determined that there is sufficient material to review; the President and the Executive Committee can call for an extra day of Board Meeting to occur in association with a Spring or Fall Event.
 In such cases, the CPPC will cover the cost of an additional hotel room night to accommodate that meeting.

 Board members shall take on duties such as running panels, chairing or co-chairing conventions and workshops, chairing the nomination committee each year.